microsoft/STL/README.md

 Consumption of the built library is largely based on the build system you're using.
 There are at least 2 directories you need to hook up.
 Assuming you built the x64 target with the Visual Studio IDE, with the STL repository cloned to `C:\Dev\STL`, build outputs will end up at `C:\Dev\STL\out\build\x64\out`.
-Ensure that the `inc` directory is searched for headers and that `lib\{architecture}` is searched for link libraries, before any defaults supplied by MSVC.
+Ensure that the `inc` directory is searched for headers, and that `lib\{architecture}` is searched for link libraries, before any defaults supplied by MSVC.
 The names of the import and static libraries are the same as those that ship with MSVC.
 As a result, the compiler `/MD`, `/MDd`, `/MT`, or `/MTd` switches will work without modification of your build scripts or command-line muscle memory.